fmalpartida/reloading-cost-calculator/README.md

 - **Ad-hoc charges let you test outside the ladder.** Use the *Add charge* field in the workup panel to add a step that falls outside your configured min–max range — for example to test a charge that looks promising based on early data.
 The entry is held as a pending row in the table until you click Log Entries, so you can still choose to exclude it before logging.
 - **Promote unstars the previous winning charge.** If you promote a charge, then later start a new development cycle and promote a different charge, the application automatically removes the star from journal entries for the old charge and stars the new one.
 Your starred filter in the Journal always reflects the current best load.
 - **Workup history is preserved after promotion.** Promoting a charge does not delete the ladder or its data.
 The full development history remains visible in the workup panel (and on the printed data sheet) even after the load is Active.
+- **Calibrate before placing shots.** Set both reference points and enter the known distance before marking any impacts.
+The calibration can be changed later, but the statistics update immediately so it is most efficient to calibrate first.
+- **Use a known reference on the target.** A printed grid square, the bullseye ring diameter, or a target's stated scoring ring size all work as calibration references.
+Write the distance in millimetres or inches before the session so you have it ready when you upload the photo.
+- **Bullet diameter refines your statistics.** Enter your bullet's diameter in the Configuration panel.
+The app uses it to measure extreme spread and group size from the outer edges of the holes (as if touching), the same way groups are conventionally measured with a calliper.
+- **Groups let you compare loads on the same target.** If you fired two charge weights or two different loads at the same aiming point, assign their impacts to separate groups.
+Each group gets its own colour, its own statistics, and contributes to the aggregate calculation.
+- **The aggregate view averages group centroids.** When you have two or more groups, the Aggregate stats tab treats each group's centroid as a single representative shot.
+This gives you a measure of how consistent the point of impact is across loads, independent of each group's internal dispersion.
+- **Link targets to sessions for bidirectional navigation.** In the target's Configuration panel, select the range session this target came from.
+A navigation button then appears in both the Targets tab (go to session) and in the Range Log session row (go to target), so you can jump between the two records with one click.
+- **Printed session sheets include the target.** When you print a range session that has a linked target, the target image with annotated shots, ES line, mean-radius circle, and CEP50 circle is automatically included at the bottom of the printed sheet along with key statistics — no separate step needed.
+- **Target records are included in export files.** All target photos, calibration data, impact coordinates, groups, and session links are exported with your library and restored on import.